Political Science Major Changes Internship Focus to Census 2020

 That passion and persistence to succeed in any endeavor earned Allison a summer internship in Senator Harris’ office.
 Alison Howard, chair of Dominican’s Political Science department in the School of Liberal Arts and Education, encouraged Allison to pursue the internship.
 It allowed Allison to attend a regional meeting on the 2020 Census and connected her to thousands of constituents, as well as Dominican alumni Sydney Lewis ’13 and Samantha Maciel ’17, who both work out of Senator Harris’ Sacramento office.

-Last fall, an opportunity to study abroad came through Dominican’s Global Education Office taking Allison to Regent’s University in London.
+In the fall of 2019, an opportunity to study abroad came through Dominican’s Global Education Office taking Allison to Regent’s University in London.
 While there, Allison, who has a concentration in American politics, took a Global Politics and Media class and a course entitled The International Politics of the United States.

 Before London, she was visiting exchange students she met in 2018 and 2019 at Dominican in Poland, Germany, and Austria.
 “I’ve made friends and connections here at Dominican.
 I’ve never stopped saying, `hi.’”